jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Edge-Shared-Bandwidth-Terms-Of-Service.md

-**<div align=center>Edge Shared Bandwidth Service Agreement</div>**

-**These Service Terms are the effective contract made by the owner of JD Cloud & AI website (referred to as "JD Cloud & AI" in the Agreement, website: [www.jdcloud.com](https://www.jdclou.com)) and you on relevant matters about the Edge Shared Bandwidth Service.
+**These Service Terms are the effective contract made by the owner of JD Cloud & AI website (referred to as "JD Cloud & AI" in the Agreement, website: [www.jdcloud.com](https://www.jdcloud.com)) and you on relevant matters about the Edge Shared Bandwidth Service.
 You select to accept these Service Terms by sealing, clicking to confirm on the web page or other means, including but not limited to actually using JD Cloud & AI’s Edge Shared Bandwidth Service without clicking to confirm, indicating that you have reached an agreement with JD Cloud & AI and agreed to accept all agreed contents of these Service Terms.
 If the text sealed by the Parties is inconsistent with these Service Terms confirmed on the web page or selected to be accepted otherwise, the text sealed by the Parties shall prevail.**
 **With regards to these Service Terms, you are notified to pay extra attention on the terms of limitation and exemption, terms of JD Cloud & AI judging and handling your violation and breach of these Terms, and the optional terms of the competent court.
 Restriction and exemption terms may be highlighted in bold or underlined to raise your attention.
 Please read through these Service Terms carefully before accepting these Service Terms.
 If you have any questions about these Service Terms, please contact the relevant business department of JD Cloud & AI to state the inquiry, and JD Cloud & AI will interpret the terms to you.
 If you do not agree with any of these Service Terms, or cannot accurately understand JD Cloud & AI's interpretation of these Terms, please do not conduct follow-up operations.**

 ### 1. Service Content

-1.1 For the purpose of these Terms, the "Service" means: Edge Shared Bandwidth Service provided by JD Cloud & AI to you as well as related technologies and network support service as displayed on the website [www.jdcloud.com](https://www.jdclou.com).
+1.1 For the purpose of these Terms, the "Service" means: Edge Shared Bandwidth Service provided by JD Cloud & AI to you as well as related technologies and network support service as displayed on the website [www.jdcloud.com](https://www.jdcloud.com).

 1.2 The services provided by JD Cloud & AI must comply with these Service Terms.